 One of the most frustrating things about work and life is that it’s relatively easy to start things but dramatically harder to finish them.
 If starting things put food on the table, it’d be a lot easier for us to thrive – unfortunately, it’s more important to start a few things and finish them rather than starting a bunch of things and finishing fewer.

 What we often don’t think about, though, is that there are steps to completing objectives, projects, and tasks.
 The more we can internalize and streamline the different stages of completion, the more effective we become at finishing what we start and starting things we can finish.

 If you don’t have a clear idea of what you need or want to do, it’s hard to do anything.
 You might have a gut feeling that you kinda-sorta need to do something, but that doesn’t get you very far.

-A lot of people get stuck into inaction from the get-go precisely because they don’t have clarity about what they need to be doing.
-And, without that clarity, it’s hard to move down to the further steps of completion.
+A lot of people get stuck in inaction from the get-go precisely because they don’t have clarity about what they need to be doing.
+And without that clarity, it’s hard to move on to the other steps of completion.